Autonomous delivery robots launch in Alexandria

 “We chose Alexandria because the city and the state’s business-friendly environment, as well as the already existing legislation that allows for our delivery robots to operate,” said Yariel Diaz, director of government affairs at Serve Robotics.
 “That is legislation that was passed a few years back by the Virginia State Legislature and it provides an operating framework that covers the entire state.”

-Because state law already permits sidewalk delivery robots, Serve did not need city approval to launch.
-But Diaz said the company proactively reached out to Alexandria’s transportation division before deploying.
+Despite not needing city approval, Diaz said Serve proactively reached out to Alexandria’s transportation division before launching.

 “Although it’s not a regulatory requirement, we want to be good neighbors,” Diaz said.
 “We conducted an in-person demo of our technology with the city’s transportation division.”